Contents

 FieldTypeDefaultDescription

-idempotencyKeystringThe dedup key.
-For a webhook-driven settle it derives from the provider's event id, so a redelivered settlement applies at most once.
+idempotencyKeystring(required)A retried submit with the same key runs at most once.
+See idempotency.
+For a webhook-driven settle the key derives from the provider’s event id, so a redelivered settlement applies at most once.

 Returns

-The result is an Outcome.
-On success it is committed, and its transaction is the credit-side posting — the primary settle entry that empties the reserve into revenue.
+• committed: the success result.
+Its transaction is the credit-side posting: the primary settle entry that empties the reserve into revenue.

 Postings